Asbestos use at Devonport Dockyard was extensive – and its harmful effects are still being felt today

-Even today it employs around 2,500 service personnel and civilians, supports some 400 local firms and generates approximately 10% of Plymouth’s income*.
+Even in the current decade, it employs around 2,500 service personnel and civilians, supports some 400 local firms, and generates approximately 10% of Plymouth’s income.

 Its history spans back to the late 17th century when it was built to be a vibrant shipbuilding dock.
 Shipbuilding ceased in the early 1970s but ship maintenance has continued, with Babcock Marine taking over the privatised maintenance facilities in 2007.
 In fewer than three centuries, more than 300 vessels were built at Devonport Dockyard.